aka The Conqueror Worm; The Witchfinder General

 The Witchfinder General was influential – it sparked off a spate of witch persecution films, notably Mark of the Devil (1970) and sequel and works of the notorious Spanish exploitation director Jesus Franco such as The Bloody Judge/Night of the Blood Monster (1970) and The Demons (1972), which were mounted with a sadistically voyeuristic hypocrisy that took great delight in depicting scenes of witches being tortured.

 In the USA, the film was retitled The Conqueror Worm, after the 1843 Edgar Allan Poe poem, which was an allegory for life and death (the ‘conquering worm’ is a metaphor for the worms of the grave).
-It was clearly an effort to capitalize on the name of Vincent Price and sell The Witchfinder General as another of the Edgar Allan Poe films that came into vogue following the success of Roger Corman’s The House of Usher (1960).
+It was clearly an effort to capitalise on the name of Vincent Price and sell The Witchfinder General as another of the Edgar Allan Poe films that came into vogue following the success of Roger Corman’s The House of Usher (1960).
 Vincent Price was hired to narrate the Edgar Allan Poe poem over the opening credits to legitimise the connection.